 Following the outstanding Dark Passion Play, Nightwish created their 7th studio album Imaginaerum.
-And vary we were.
+And vary we were, believe it or not.
 Because after such great results, one is never sure how to top the last edition of a band’s delights.

 Anette Olzon – at that time lead singer of the band – always finishes to astound me with her very good capabilities as a vocalist.
-It looks like she fell from grace with Tuomas (for reasons undefined…) and the band shortly after they started touring, and got chucked out rather unceremoniously.
+It looks like she fell from grace with Holopainen and the band shortly after they started touring, and got chucked out rather unceremoniously.
 Not a good decision in my book.
 This sounded very much like the abrupt disconnection from Tarja Turunen some years back.

 I must say, Nightwish do not take kindly to criticism.
 I left a rather direct message on their Facebook site and was blocked for a while by the webmaster.
 WTF, you guys from Nightwish!
 Learn to live with some negatives, now you give me a chance to write about it.

 I really like this somewhat decadent feel of variété and hidden debauchery that permeates Imaginaerum.
 A circus-like performance that Nightwish perfectly knew how to interpret.
 And it permanently gives you this impression of a motion-picture soundtrack.
 A story being told.
-Which of course it is in the end.
+Which – of course – is exactly what this album is.

-To wrap this up, Imaginaerum is one of Nightwish‘s finest, even if surrounded by almost too much drama with Anette’s departure.
-Or perhaps it is just this quantum added spice needed to really get the record on its way to nirvana.
+To wrap this up, Imaginaerum is one of Nightwish‘s finest.
+And perhaps the drama surrounding Olzon‘s departure even helped to spice things up some more.
+It might just be this quantum of added action that really got the record on its way to nirvana.

 The album mixes stellar musicianship with a potent savoir-faire in storytelling and excellent song-writing skills.
 The outcome is a slightly wicked, highly entertaining piece of Symphonic Metal that needs to be topped still.